OWASP/DevGuide/DevGuide3.0/03-Build/0x03-Authentication.md

 #### Knowledge based authentication ####

 There are two forms of knowledge based authentication(KBA).
 The first is static KBA where the system requests responses for secret information to be used during authentication.
-This is a frequently used method as the entity requiring authentication TBA
+This is a frequently used method.
+It is straight forward to design and implement the storage of information the user provides.
+Unfortunately, the information requested is often not difficult to derive from other sources.
+For example date of birth, mother's maiden name, high school attended, pet's name, or last four digits of a Social Security number can be discovered for most people.
+The second type of knowledge based authentication is dynamic KBA where the system obtains data already known to the system and presents the user a challenge to verify the user knows the data the system found.
+Needless to say, these systems are generally more sophisticated and require more planning to execute well.
+A common example of dynamic KBA might include knowing the amount and/or date of the last transaction for a bank account.
+The bank knows when someone made their last transaction at the ATM and for what amount.
+This is an excellent use for knowledge based authentication because finding this information in public data stores would be unlikely.
+To authenticate the user in control of the bank account, the user would provide matching information to the data stored with the bank.

-#### RIsk based authentication ####
+#### Risk based authentication ####

 #### Claims based Identity ####